CACAO | BLACK TEA | SPICE

 While women have always been crucial to coffee production in Peru, men traditionally held economic power.
 In 2004, 464 female coffee producers in Peru united to change this dynamic and take a step toward empowerment.
 They decided to separate their coffee production from men to gain visibility and a voice inside their community.
 Working in partnership with OPTCO, they developed a market for women-produced coffee to serve as an important vehicle for social change and the empowerment of poor, marginalized women coffee farmers.
 Since then, the Café Femenino movement now includes thousands of women farmers from nine countries across the world.

-We roast online orders on Tuesdays and Wednesdays.
-All orders are assigned to our roast schedule by 10am Mondays, and any orders placed after that time will be scheduled to roast the following week.
+We fulfill online orders on Tuesdays and Wednesdays.
+All orders are assigned to our fulfillment schedule by 10 a.m.
+Mondays, and any orders placed after that time will be scheduled for fulfillment the following week.
 Recurring orders are charged on Fridays and ship by the following Tuesday.

 Latitude 6' 10' S

 Longitude 79' 29' W

 Farm / Coop Cecanor Coop

 Café Femenino requires participating cooperatives to give their women farmers control of revenues, land ownership, and acknowledgment for their exceptional coffee.
 With economic control in their hands, the women farmers of Cecanor have used Café Femenino funds to invest in community betterment projects including children’s libraries, schools, health and nutritional education, and programs that build self-esteem, human rights awareness, and literacy.